Twins Submit Proposal To Walz To Bring Back 10,000 To Target Field By Opening Day

 “We’ll take whatever we can get,” said Lynn Nieland, a bartender at Cuzzy’s, which is one of the popular spots in the North Loop for Twins fans to go before and after games.

-Fans Tanner Londo and Dan Lenhardt are hopeful about a return to the stadium, which will in turn bring fans back to the businesses.READ MORE: After Solid Twins Debut, Maeda Aims To Finish Even Stronger
+Fans Tanner Londo and Dan Lenhardt are hopeful about a return to the stadium, which will in turn bring fans back to the businesses.READ MORE: Twins Finalize $2M Deal With Starting Pitcher Matt Shoemaker

 “Even if you’re not going to the game, restaurants and patios will still benefit from the extra capacity and foot traffic,” said Lenhardt.